The First Point

 pushed aside the flames and ran into his embrace where they clung to one

-tremendous worry her protector suffered for her.
-The necklace transferred his physical
+Eena sensed the tremendous worry her protector suffered for her.
+The necklace

-and concentrated, allowing the necklace to heal every damaged cell within his
+concentrated, allowing the necklace to heal every damaged cell within his body.

 “Thank